Bricket Wood coven: Dayonis, 1958–1959

 With Valiente gone, Dayonis took over as the high priestess of the coven in January 1958.
 With Dayonis in charge, Gardner asked her to immediately initiate anyone who asked into the craft, in contrast with his former belief that prospective candidates should wait for a year and a day before initiation.
 One such of these new fast-tracked initiates was Fred Lamond, who was initiated only four months after meeting the coven for the first time.
 Gardner also insisted on the initiation of Eleanor Bone, despite the fact that the coven members felt that they "simply couldn't circle with her" because of differences in exuberance.
 Within a month, Gardner had brought about her 2nd and 3rd initiations, and set her up as the High Priestess of a new coven, independent of the Bricket Wood one.

 In spring 1958, whilst Gardner was away from the coven staying at his museum on the Isle of Man, the other members decided that they did not want to continue using only binding and scourging to raise energies, and so they tried to do so by the circle dance method, which most found to be more effective than Gardner's preferred methods.
 At the same time, the group decided that they wanted to celebrate the solstices and the equinoxes as well as the cross-quarter days (the coven at the time called them Halloween, Candlemass, Beltane and Lammas).
 Gardner gave his written permission for this, and it was adopted by other practitioners of the craft, such as Doreen Valiente.
 This was the beginning of the belief in the Wiccan Wheel of the Year.

 Dayonis moved to Canada in October 1959, and Lois Bourne became the coven's high priestess.

-1960s

-After Gerald Gardner’s death in 1964, Jack Bracelin took over the group as High Priest.
-He had been acting as High Priest for some time during Gerald’s many absences.
-At the same time, he inherited the Bricket wood Five Acres club from Gerald.
-However, shortly after this he had a crisis of faith and left the coven and abandoned the Craft; Lois Bourne remained as High Priestess.